GkChris/pathdoras-box/README.md

 ***Guide***

-Given a root folder, the tool returns a txt file -name: paths.txt- with the paths of all js childs.
+Given a root folder, the tool creates a txt file -name: paths.txt- with the paths of all js childs.
+Function contains a promise that returns true.
 Import the {pathtool} function and assign the root folder as a parameter.

 ```Javascript